ryardley/reduxor/README.md

 # Reduxor
-__A React Router ready, Redux & React Isomorphic starting template for mortals.__
+__A React Router ready, Redux & React Isomorphic starting template for your sanity.__

 Isomorphic React starting package cause the rest of them suck and I wanted to make my own with the latest packages.

+I see a whole lot of webpack react and flux projects that are a total sack of spaghetti.
+They mix concerns they add unnecessary dependencies, they use ugly global flags and 6 different types of configuration as they copy and paste code from starter after starter.

+My goal here is to write a sane isomorphic starter with minimal complexity and sane technical decisions that should not cause headaches as your app grows.

 ### Technology
 * Redux v2.0